 Where: Golden Fleece Inn, Market Square Tremadog, Gwynedd, LL49 9RB

 The Oakley Arms has a traditional style bar to reflect the building’s heritage.
 You’ll find cosy chairs, comfy sofas and real fires, so all you have to do is relax.
 Rich and tender Salt Marsh Lamb, famous Anglesey Sea Salt, creamy Cadwaladers Ice Cream, luxurious Cathryn Cariad chocolates and the devilishly strong Black-Bomber Cheddar are all fine examples of the local foodie culture.
 The Oakley Arms is a free house and their fully stocked bar is home to a variety of Welsh ales, bitters and ciders.
-They also stock ales from renowned Welsh breweries such as Purple Moose, Great Orme, Brains and Tomos Watkin, as well as Welsh whiskeys, wines and liqueurs.
+They also stock ales from renowned Welsh breweries and is one of the best places to visit in Wales if you want to taste the best of Welsh drinks such as Purple Moose, Great Orme, Brains and Tomos Watkin, as well as Welsh whiskeys, wines and liqueurs.

 Where: Tan Y Bwlch, Maentwrog, Blaenau Ffestiniog, Gwynedd LL41 3YU

 Osteria Caernarfon is a Tuscan Café Restaurant inside the city wall of the medieval town of Caernarfon in North Wales.
 It is a small, quaint and intimate place where dishes include homemade cakes and a large selection of Italian wines by the glass.